 In addition, conflicts between roommates or friends can be a common issue during this time.
-It’s a lot for anyone to handle, especially an 18 year old girl who had always been very comfortable before college.
+It’s a lot for anyone to handle, especially an 18-year-old girl who had always been very comfortable before college.
 I know many of my peers experienced very similar situations.
 At my lowest point, I felt anxious, alone, and uncertain of the future.
+I didn’t know what would happen to my future dreams of getting a Ph.D. or EdS.
+To people who were wondering what is an Eds degree, my pressure seemed nothing, and this kind of made me more anxious.
 It even got to the point where I felt like college just wasn’t for me and I wanted to transfer or move home.
 I knew I had to start making significant changes or else my future would be greatly impacted.

 During this time of so much change, the one thing I really needed the most was a strong sense of self-confidence, as this is what makes us resilient!

 Here are a few things that helped me personally boost my self-confidence and recover from a difficult first semester, and a few things I wish I had known to do during that time.

 - Start a workout routine- move your body!